Main resources of Ivory Coast (Africa)

 Ivorian industry contributes with 20% to the GDP and accounts for 40% of the West African Economic and Monetary Union countries

-50% of the companies have a turnover less than 1 billion FCFA
+50% of the enterprises have a turnover less than 1 billion FCFA

 Best recent performance Ivorian sectors: Chemicals, water, electricity, mineral extractions, and various industries